michealespinola/reddit.wikidownloader/README.md

 ## Common Errors

 * `Error: PRAW (invalid_grant error processing request)`
-  * *This most likely means that you misentered your 2FA code.
+  * *This most likely means that you miss-entered your 2FA code.
 However, you should also verify your credentials in the `praw.ini` file.*
 * `Error: /r/<subreddit>/wiki, (HTTP 403: Forbidden)`
   * *This most likely means that the subreddit's wiki is disabled.
 It's possible that you might be banned from that subreddit's wiki.*
 * `Error: /r/<subreddit>/wiki, (HTTP 429: Too Many Requests)`